Zywave/booster/src/_areas/blog/posts/2022-01-20-release-notes-january-2022.md

 ## ZUI Table is now mobile responsive

 Last month, [we released ZUI Table](/blog/posts/2021-12-09-introducing-the-table-web-component/).
 Now that we have an HTML design standardized, we're adding a commonly neglected feature of tables in our products: making them work on mobile.
-With no extra work from you, ZUI Tables in your app will "just work" on mobile!
+With no extra work from you, ZUI Tables in your app will now look appropriate when rendered on at a mobile resolution.

 ![Table shrinking from desktop to mobile layout](/images/zui-table-mobile-example.gif)